-Transfers are used to move property tax revenues collected by the general fund to the capital projects fund as supplemental funding source for capital construction projects.
-Additionally, a transfer was made from the debt service fund to the general fund to return general fund money transferred in prior years and to open a certificate of deposit for a higher yield.
+A transfer was made to move Special Purpose Local Option Sales Tax revenue from the capital projects fund to the general fund to reimburse allowable expenditures.
+Additionally, a transfer was made from the debt service fund to the general fund to return general fund money transferred in prior years and to deposit in a certificate of deposit for a higher yield.